ir-g/unum/README.md

-Static-CMS
+UNUM V1
 ==========

-An advanced AHAH-protocol static site system.
+An AHAH-protocol based one-meta-page static site system, think of it as a slight better ``<iframe>``.

+_This Project is no longer being worked on.
+A future version, with PJAX, might be made._

 ##Pull